weaviate/weaviate-io/developers/weaviate/more-resources/migration/weaviate-1-25.md

 ### 2. Delete StatefulSet

-After downgrading the schema, delete the existing StatefulSet.
+After downgrading the cluster metadata, delete the existing StatefulSet.
 This will delete all the pods in the namespace.

 ```bash
 kubectl delete sts weaviate -n weaviate